COVID-19 data sharing with law enforcement sparks concern

 The data remains highly sought after by law enforcement.
 In Pennsylvania, two police unions sued to force local health officials to disclose both patient names and addresses.
 The lawsuit is still pending.

-New Hampshire health officials agreed to start sharing names and addresses in mid-March, but initially there was a misunderstanding.
-Some first responders also informed local leaders of current cases, said state health department spokesman Jake Leon.
+New Hampshire health officials agreed to start sharing names and addresses in mid-March, but some first responders also informed local leaders of positive cases.
+State health department spokesman Jake Leon said that was a misunderstanding and has been stopped.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)